What are the clinical indications for the Richie Brace Arch Suspender?

 - Charcot Arthropathy (Arch Hammock)

-How does the Richie Brace Arch Suspender work to help these conditions?
+How does this device work to help these conditions?

-- The medial arch suspender stabilizes the talonavicular joint.
+- On the medial side, it stabilizes the talonavicular joint.

-- The lateral arch suspender stabilizes the calcaneocuboid joint.
+- On the lateral side, it stabilizes the calcaneocuboid joint.

 - The Arch Hammock, a combination of both the medial and lateral arch suspenders, provides comprehensive control and stability of the entire rearfoot-ankle complex.